TheTeaCat/birds-surprise/README.md

 ## Example Output

 ```
-Target Message (I'm enjoying looking at all the bird pictures, but i will post it soon):
+Target Message (I'm enjoying looking at all the bird pictures, but I will post it soon.):
 Target Sequence: IMENJOYINGLOOKINGATALLTHEBIRDPICTURESBUTIWILLPOSTITSOON
 IMEN---------------------------------------------------: EURASIAN MOORHEN
 ----JO-------------------------------------------------: STEJNEGER'S SCOTER